emvivre/arm_instruction_cache_incoherence/README.md

 This project modifies an operation code, to produce an incoherence of the CPU cache instruction.
 A branch opcode as been modify to detect whether the cache instruction has been flushed or not.
 This project is for educational purpose.

-In a standard ARM implementation the cache instruction is not automatically flushed whether the memory has been modify.
+In a standard ARM implementation the cache instruction is not automatically flushed whether the memory has been modified.
 This produce a kind of disynchronization between the content of the memory and the cache instruction.

 To run the program, in a terminal type :
 ```